-Thanks to Ivy for suggesting Scarlett as our Baby Name of the Day.
+Thanks to Ivy for suggesting our Baby Name of the Day.

 Mitchell had a last minute flash of inspiration, and you know the rest.

 The 1936 novel put the name on the map.
 It debuts in the US Social Security data the following year.